New Mexico State University: Reputation and rankings

-In 2015, Business Insider ranked NMSU 42 among the "50 most underrated colleges in America", based on a comparison USN&WR’s rankings of Best Colleges with PayScale’s 2015-16 College Salary Report, which ranked more than 1,000 institutions based on mid-career salaries of graduates.
-The same year, New Mexico State was listed among the top 12 percent of schools that help improve students’ economic status, according CollegeNET’s "Social Mobility Index", based on factors such as tuition, economic background, graduation rate, early career salary, and endowment.
-In 2022, NMSU was among the top 35 percent of schools in the SMI rankings.

-NMSU is recognized as a top institution for minority students.
-In 2021, it was recognized as one of the Top 100 Colleges and Universities for Hispanics by Hispanic Outlook on Education Magazine.
-A 2017 report by the National Science Foundation’s National Center for Science and Engineering Statistics ranked NMSU first for federal funding for science and engineering activities for minority-serving institutions.
-In 2016, NMSU was among the top 10 universities in awarding bachelor’s degrees to Hispanics, including for communications technologies/technicians and support services (seventh); agriculture, agriculture operations and related sciences (eighth); hospitality administration/management (ninth); engineering technologies and engineering-related fields (10); and education (10).
-The school also ranked among the top 10 universities in conferring bachelor’s degrees to Native Americans, including for marketing (fourth); engineering (fourth); agriculture, agriculture operations and related sciences (fourth); physical sciences (fifth); engineering technologies and engineering-related fields (fifth); and computer and information sciences and support services (ninth).
-The school also ranked ninth for awarding bachelor’s degrees to minorities overall for agriculture, agriculture operations and related sciences.
+In 2021, NMSU was recognized as one of the top 100 colleges and universities for Hispanics by Hispanic Outlook on Education Magazine.
+A 2017 report by the National Science Foundation's National Center for Science and Engineering Statistics ranked NMSU first for federal funding for science and engineering activities among minority-serving institutions.
+In 2016, NMSU was among the top ten universities in awarding bachelor's degrees to Hispanics, including for communications technologies/technicians and support services (seventh); agriculture, agriculture operations and related sciences (eighth); hospitality administration/management (ninth); engineering technologies and engineering-related fields (tenth); and education (tenth).
+The school also ranked among the top ten universities in conferring bachelor's degrees to Native Americans and ninth for awarding bachelor's degrees to minorities overall for agriculture, agriculture operations, and related sciences.
+In 2024, New Mexico State University was ranked 16 in the nation by Washington Monthly for its support of women in STEM fields, particularly in Chemical Engineering.

 Institutes and research programs

 Research programs

-The university is home to New Mexico's NASA Space Grant Program.
+The university is the lead institution for New Mexico's Space Grant Program.

 In 2010, the NMSU Physical Sciences Laboratory secured a study contract with Reaction Engines Limited, a British aerospace company that is developing technology for an airbreathing single stage to orbit, precooled air turboramjet based spaceplane.

 The NMSU Department of Astronomy operates the Sunspot Solar Observatory and Apache Point Observatory, in Sunspot, New Mexico, including the site of the Sloan Digital Sky Survey.

 NMSU is a research active university, with $150 million per year in externally funded research programs.
 Its estimated annual economic impact in New Mexico is $1 billion.
 Anchoring the southern end of New Mexico's Rio Grande Research Corridor, NMSU is the only university to reach the platinum, or highest, level of service to NASA's Space Alliance Technology Outreach Program.
 SATOP makes the expertise of corporate and university researchers available to small businesses.